kubeflow/website/content/en/docs/components/pipelines/v2/run-a-pipeline.md

 +++
 title = "Run a Pipeline"
-description = "Execute a pipeline on the KFP backend" weight = 6
+description = "Execute a pipeline on the KFP backend" weight = 8
 +++

-The KFP SDK offers three ways to run a pipeline.
+The KFP offers three ways to run a pipeline.

 ## 1. Run from the KFP Dashboard
 The first and easiest way to run a pipeline is by submitting it via the KFP dashboard.